 Because of its wide range of applications in data science and analytics, you may also be questioned about your knowledge of Python.
 Use this list of practice Python interview questions to refamiliarize yourself with the language's key components and concepts.

-If you need a more in-depth refresher of the skills and knowledge you'll need as a data analyst, check out our Data Analyst Career Path.
+If you need a more in-depth refresher of the skills and knowledge you'll need as a data analyst, check out our Data Scientist: Analytics Specialist career path.
 We'll cover everything you need to know, help you build a portfolio, and even give you some more tips on interviewing.

 Or, if you're starting fresh, check out our data science career guide.
 We'll help you find the right path toward your future career in the field.